ibm-cloud-docs/databases-for-postgresql/howto-user-management.md

 When a user creates a resource in a database, like a table, all users that are in the same group have access to that resource.
 Resources created by any of the users in `ibm-cloud-base-user` will be accessible to other users in `ibm-cloud-base-user`, including the admin user.

-Users created directly from the API and CLI do not appear in _Service Credentials_, but you can [add them](/docs/services/databases-for-postgresql?topic=messages-for-postgresql-connection-strings#generating-service-credentials-for-existing-users) if you choose.
+Users created directly from the API and CLI do not appear in _Service Credentials_, but you can [add them](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-connection-strings#generating-service-credentials-for-existing-users) if you choose.

+## The read-only user

+The `ibm-cloud-base-user-ro` manages privileges for users that are created to access read-only replicas.
+More information can be found on the [Configuring Read-only Replicas](/docs/services/databases-for-postgresql?topic=databases-for-postgresql-read-only-replicas) page.

 ## Users created with `psql`

 You can bypass creating users through IBM Cloud entirely, and create users directly in PostgreSQL with `psql`.
 This allows you to make use of PostgreSQL's native [role and user management](https://www.postgresql.org/docs/current/database-roles.html).
-Users/roles created in `psql` have to have all of their privileges set manually.
+Users/roles created in `psql` have to have all of their privileges set manually, as well as privileges to the objects that they create.

 Users created directly in PostgreSQL do not appear in _Service Credentials_, but you can [add them](/docs/services/databases-for-postgresql?topic=messages-for-postgresql-connection-strings#generating-service-credentials-for-existing-users) if you choose.